ryohei-1051/powershell-portfolio-lab/labs/04-win-service-health/README.md

 ```

 ## Notes
-- `-ConnectivityOnly` validates connectivity and exports the status report.
+- `-ConnectivityOnly` validates connectivity only and exports the status report.
 - The issues report may be empty because service collection is skipped.

 ## Interpretation (important)